 Respond to the accusation

-With the help of your lawyer, you can submit an affidavit to the local court proceedings regarding the false domestic violence claims, along with your supporting evidence, to prove that the claims are unfounded and that you have not been found guilty of the allegations.
+With the help of your lawyer, you can submit an affidavit to the local court proceedings regarding the false domestic violence claims, along with your supporting evidence.
+This may prove that the claims are unfounded.

 Consequences of false accusations